andyjakubowski/kingly-site/src/v1/api/index.md

       - (particular case) eventless transitions must not be contradicted by event-ful transitions
       - e.g. if there is an eventless transition `A -eventless-> B`, there cannot be a competing `A -ev-> X`
       {% tufte %}
-      *** There exists however semantics which allow such transitions, thus possibilitating event bubbling.
+      *** There exists however semantics which allow such transitions, thus making event bubbling possible.
       {% endtufte %}
   - `A -ev> B` and `A < OUTER_A` with `OUTER_A -ev> C` !!: there are two valid transitions triggered by `ev`.
-Such transitions would unduely complicate the input testing generation, and decrease the readability of the machine so we forbid such transitions[^*].
-Note that this does not apply for reserved event like `INIT_EVENT` or the empty event (corresponding to eventless transitions)
+Such transitions would unduly complicate the input testing generation, and decrease the readability of the machine so we forbid such transitions[^*].
+Note that this does not apply for reserved events like `INIT_EVENT` or the empty event (corresponding to eventless transitions)
 - no transitions from the history state (history state is only a target state)
 - A transition evaluation must always end (!), and end in an atomic state
-  - Every compound state must have exactly one inconditional (unguarded) `INIT` transition, i.e. a transition whose triggering event is `INIT_EVENT`.
-That transition must have a target state which is a substate of the compound state (no hierarchy crossing), and which is not a history pseudo state
+  - Every compound state must have exactly one unconditional (unguarded) `INIT` transition, i.e. a transition whose triggering event is `INIT_EVENT`.
+That transition must have a target state which is a substate of the compound state (no hierarchy crossing), and which is not a history pseudo-state
   - Compound states must not have eventless transitions defined on them (would introduce ambiguity with the `INIT` transition)
   - (the previous conditions ensure that there is always a way down the hierarchy for compound states, and that way is always taken when entering the compound state, and the descent process always terminate)
 - the machine does not perform any effects
   - guards, action factories are pure functions
-    - as such exceptions while running those functions are fatal, and will not be caught
+    - as such, exceptions while running those functions are fatal, and will not be caught
   - `updateState:: ExtendedState -> ExtendedStateUpdates -> ExtendedState` must be a pure function (this is important in particular for the tracing mechanism which triggers two execution of this function with the same parameters)

-Those contracts ensure a good behaviour of the state machine. and we recommend that they all be observed.
-However, some of them are not easily enforcable:
+Those contracts ensure the good behavior of the state machine. and we recommend that they all be observed.
+However, some of them are not easily enforceable:

-- we can only check at runtime that transition with guards fulfill at least one of those guards.
+- we can only check at runtime that transitions with guards fulfill at least one of those guards.
 In these cases, we only issue a warning, as this is not a fatal error.
 This leaves some flexibility to have a shorter machine configuration.
-Note that we recommend explicitness and disambiguity vs. conciseness.
+Note that we recommend explicitness and unambiguity vs. conciseness.
-- purity of functions cannot be checked, even at runtime
+- the purity of functions cannot be checked, even at runtime

 Contracts enforcement can be parameterized with `settings.debug.checkContracts`.